intelliot/XRPL-Standards/XLS-30d.md

 Field Name	Required?
 JSON Type	Internal Type AuthAccounts		array	Array
 AuthAccounts represents an array of XRPL account IDs that are authorized to trade at the discounted fee against the AMM instance.
-The proposal allows for uptoup to a maximum of four accounts.
+The proposal allows for up to a maximum of four accounts.

 4.1.3.
 AMMBid transaction
 We introduce a new transaction AMMBid to place a bid for the auction slot.
 The transaction may have the following optional and required fields: